Become a Respecting Choices® Certified Advance Care Planning Facilitator

 More information about First Steps, Next Steps and Last Steps, see the Respecting Choices website.

 Merilynne Rush, RN, BSN is a certified Respecting Choices 1st Steps Trainer.
 She also teaches end-of-life doula training through Lifespan Doula Association, and how to have a home funeral and/or green burial through After Death Home Care, LLC.
-She is on the Washtenaw Health Initiative Advance Care Planning Committee, the Michigan Primary Care Consortium ACP Committee, and the Board of the Green Burial Council.
+She is on the Washtenaw Health Initiative Advance Care Planning Committee, the Michigan Primary Care Consortium ACP Committee and hosts the monthly Ann Arbor Death Cafe.